 But there’s more!
 My oncologist felt confident enough to suggest that I could come back in 3-5 years (I’ve been going every 2 years or more since getting diagnosed).
 What?!
 That’s like a lifetime to me.
 I never thought he’d say something like that or that I could experience that much time (and freedom) between hospital visits.
 Tears…

 In his words, “we’re just thrilled.”
 After comparing 16 years of scans, the consensus is that even though I still have cancer, I’m well enough and it’s indolent enough to give me more breathing room—and I’ll gratefully take it.

 Plus, I also learned that there’s a clinical trial underway for my disease (epithelioid hemangioendothelioma).
 The first of its kind.
 So that’s some potential progress for my rare sarcoma and all the patients who live with it—some of whom have a more aggressive form.

 I can’t tell you how happy I am to share this news with you all, especially those of you who have followed my journey since the beginning.
 Though I don’t write about cancer as much as I used to, it’s still always in the background of my mind and it always will be.
 It continues to teach me, and I continue to define myself by my values, desires, goals and love—not cancer.

-I go live every week on Instagram and Facebook to share simple ways you take impeccable care of yourself—body, mind and soul.
-I did an episode on this topic and shared more tips for dealing with health anxiety—check out the replay here!
+I share simple ways you take impeccable care of yourself—body, mind and soul.
+Instagram and Facebook.
+I did a Wellness Wednesday episode on this topic and shared more tips for dealing with health anxiety—check out the replay here!